IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 <p style="font-family: 'EB Garamond', serif; font-style: italic;">"But He was wounded for our transgressions, He was bruised for our iniquities; The chastisement for our peace was upon Him, And by His stripes we are healed.
 All we like sheep have gone astray; We have turned, every one, to his own way; And the LORD has laid on Him the iniquity of us all."</p><p style="text-align: right;"> <em>Isaiah 53:5–6 (NKJV)</em></p>

-* **Biblical foundation:** there is no way to account for Isaiah 53 — or its use throughout the New Testament — without penal substitution
+* **Biblical foundation:** there is no way to account for Isaiah 53 — or its use throughout the New Testament — without Penal Substitution
-* If penal substitution is true, it cannot be peripheral — it is **foundational** for every other motif
+* If Penal Substitution is true, it cannot be peripheral — it is **foundational** for every other motif

 ---